createwithrani/quickpost/readme.txt

 4. Clicking the `Add New` button takes you to a fresh new post of the same post type.

 == Changelog ==

+= 0.1.1 =
+February 27, 2022
+* Fixes a small bug that causes a fatal error on installs running PHP versions lower than PHP 7.3

 = 0.1.0 =
 February 21, 2022